Last Updated on June 6, 2021 by Vikas Kalwani

 How to engage with content posted by others on Twitter?

-Now that we know what type of content works best on Twitter, it’s time we shift our focus to engaging with content posted by others.
+As a , now that you know what type of content works best on , it’s time you also learn how to engage with content posted by , your customers, and other brands.

-A brand must engage strategically with tweets posted by industry influencers, customers, and other brands!
+A brand must engage strategically with tweets posted by industry , customers, and other brands!

 Strengthen your bond with the ones you follow by retweeting their tweets.
 Only retweet relevant tweets.
 Don’t forget to add your quote when retweeting.
 It increases the chances of your tweets getting retweeted.

-Comment on relevant tweets posted by industry influencers showcasing your expertise.
+An amazing is to comment on relevant tweets posted by industry showcasing your expertise.
 Make sure to comment as soon as the tweets get posted to have maximum impact.

 Last but not least – be funny with your tweets!
-Here are a few brands that are nailing their Twitter engagement by just being funny.
+Here are a few brands that are nailing their by just being funny.

-Another strategy could be to engage with recent and top tweets in relevant hashtags.
+Another strategy could be to engage with recent and top tweets in .
 Your goal should be to provide value.
 Do not like, comment, or retweet many tweets in one go.
 Your account may get rate-limited.

 Please do not use bots and other automation services for liking, commenting, and retweeting.
 Why would you risk losing your account?